TheIceDragonz/VRCGalleryManager/README.md

 - **VRChat integration**:
   - Directly upload items to VRChat.
   - Support for the latest VRChat specifications.
+- **Picflow - Global Sticker Explorer**:
+  - View a list of all stickers placed in VRChat worlds and load them as needed.
+  - Enable live streaming to see new stickers as they are placed in real time.

 ## Requirements
 VRCGalleryManager requires a **VRChat Plus** subscription to manage your photo gallery, enabling additional features and improved gallery organization.
 Ensure your subscription is active before installing.